AaronErhardt/AaronErhardt.github.io/relm4-book/src/widget_macro_expansion.md

 #### Root widget

-The macro also implements the `root_widget` function that returns the outermost widget that it also the first we use in the `view!` macro.
+The macro also implements the `root_widget` function that returns the outermost widget that is also the first we use in the `view!` macro.

 ```rust,no_run,noplayground
 {{#include ../listings/macro_expansion.rs:root_widget }}